 Nucleic acids are the organic materials present in an organism including DNA and RNA.
 These nucleic acids are formed by the combination of nitrogenous bases, sugar molecules and the phosphate groups that are linked by different bonds in a series of sequences.
 The DNA structure defines the basic genetic makeup of our body.
 Some virus may have RNA as their genetic material, but RNA has different functions in most of the organisms.

 What is DNA?

 DNA is found in all living organisms and is mainly responsible for the inheritance of the human beings.
-The cells of the human body possess same DNA which is located in the nucleus of cells.
+The cells of the human body possess the same DNA which is located in the nucleus of cells.
 Hence, it is described as nuclear DNA.
 The DNA present in the mitochondria of the cell is termed as mitochondrial DNA which is inherited from the mother to the child.
 In humans, there are approximately 16,000 base pairs of mitochondrial DNA.

 DNA was first recognized and identified by the Swiss biologist named Johannes Friedrich Miescher in the year 1869.
 The DNA double helix structure of a DNA molecule was later discovered through the experimental data by James Watson and Francis Crick.
 Finally, it was proved that it is responsible for storing the DNA genetic information of a human being.

 DNA is a long, double helix structure that resembles a ladder which is twisted at both the ends as shown in the above figure.
-The DNA molecule is composed of basic materials called as nucleotides and each nucleotide is composed of three different components such as sugar, phosphate groups, and nitrogen bases.
+The DNA molecule is composed of basic materials called nucleotides and each nucleotide is composed of three different components such as sugar, phosphate groups, and nitrogen bases.